-As NAFTA talks drag, Mexico suggests timeline could be extended
+At NAFTA talks, Canada hails jet case as victory for free trade

 An auto industry source said U.S. and Mexican negotiators found the idea interesting but gave no details.
 Canadian chief negotiator Steve Verheul said on Thursday “there is a lot more thinking” to do about the idea.

-Mexico and Canada have dismissed a separate U.S. demand that 50 percent of all autos produced in NAFTA nations must have American-made content.
-They also object to the idea of a subset case that would allow one party to pull out of the treaty after five years.

-Additional reporting by Dave Graham in Mexico City; Editing by Jeffrey Benkoe
+Additional reporting by Anthony Esposito in Montreal and Dave Graham in Mexico City; Editing by Jeffrey Benkoe and Alistair Bell